roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

   See :doc:`/development/workflow` page for rules of pull request creation and its life-cycle.

-  Please remember that pull requests should be always rebased on ``develop`` branch and should be targeted to it!
+  Please remember that pull requests should be always based on ``develop`` branch!

   Before submitting PR, don't forget to run code formatting, as described in coding guidelines.
 After submitting, ensure that all CI checks pass on your PR and fix them if needed.